Online corpus course for teachers

 To support you throughout the course we will provide you with clear step-by-step guides and you will have the chance to watch several authentic lessons by a teacher using corpus tools and materials in the classroom.

-How many hours will I need to study every week?
+- How many hours will I need to study each week?

 The funds from the paid participants will contribute towards allowing three to five teachers from developing countries to participate on the course.